StewBC/Othello/readme.txt

 ASCII/Curses Othello in Python for Windows, Mac and Linux

-Yesterday (10 Jan 2017) I decided to learn Python.
+I decided to learn Python.
 I wanted a project to use as a base, so I chose Othello.

-The AI in this game is very simple, and thus not very good.
+The AI in this game is very simple, and thus not great.
 It looks for the most tiles it can take this turn, and it uses a structure that "backs" the board to make playing certain tiles have an advantage.
 An "advantage" just means the "number of pieces captured" by playing on that square is boosted by some amount.
 Perhaps later I will make a better evaluator.

-What have I learnt?
-I like Python!
-I almost gave up after struggling with tabs and spaces but after I set Sublime Text 3 up to treat tabs as 4 spaces when writing python and making it so F7 runs the code in a cmd window, it went well.

-What did I use to learn Python?
-Google and mostly Stack Overflow but also docs.python.org.
+V1.0 - 11 Jan 2017 - Initial Release - Windows only.
+V1.1 - 12 Jan 2017 - Mac and Linux support.
+V1.2 - 12 Jan 2017 - ESC brings up in-game menu.
+V1.3 - 13 Jan 2017 - Added help and Undo/Redo.
+Made board look nicer.

+If anyone reads the code and has comments, please let me know!
+As I did this to learn, I would love any feedback that helps me improve. swessels@email.com